aYuan/Spring-Image/README.md

     ImageRecord imgLongEdge = imageDataField.getImageByLongEdge(1920);
     ImageRecord imgShortEdge = imageDataField.getImageByShortEdge(1080);

+### Retrieval for HTTP Calls
+The `HttpImageHandler` class provides an implementation of the retrieval methods described above that are all specifically tailored to writing images into `HttpServletResponse` objects for use in Spring applications.
+None of the HTTP helpers will return data, they all write image data directly into the response.
+Note that the `response` variable in these examples is the request's `HttpServletResponse`.

+The simplest method returns the "original" size key item if it's stored.

+    HttpImageHandler.getSize(response);

+A different size key can also be passed:

+    HttpImageHandler.getSize("lg", response);

+Getting by dimensions:

+    HttpImageHandler.getSize(500, 500, response);

+Long and short edge:

+    HttpImageHandler.getSizeLongEdge(500, response);
+    HttpImageHandler.getSizeShortEdge(500, response);

 ## Component Usage
 Spring-Image the following components can be used outside of the context of an `ImageDataField`.